 There are a number of specific jobs and industries that have traditionally provided employment for expats in Hong Kong.
-Once you've picked your job below, take a look at our How to Find a Job in Hong Kong article, which has a list of essential resources and contacts.
+Once you've picked your job below, be sure to explore essential resources and contacts to take the next step.

 Banking and Finance Jobs in Hong Kong